jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

-- Tests: drop the three macOS presets and targets from the P1.3 and P1.5 lists in `tests/phase1-logic.bash` and from `tests/README.md`, and change the counts those texts state ("All five OS conf targets", "The five OS preset fragments") to the two that remain, `debian12` and `rocky8`.
+- Tests: drop the three macOS presets and targets from the P1.3 and P1.5 lists in `tests/phase1-logic.bash` and from `tests/README.md`, and change the counts those texts state ("All five OS conf targets", "The five OS preset fragments", "The five `XXX.conf` Tomcat targets") to the two that remain, `debian12` and `rocky8`; add `README.macos.md` to the P1.7 list of removed documents that no surviving document may link, with its count, and exclude the register from that check as `CHANGELOG.md` is.

-Out of scope: `CHANGELOG.md` entries and this register's history, which record past states; the non-Linux guard in `health_archappl`, which still rejects a non-Linux host.
+Out of scope: `CHANGELOG.md` entries and this register's history, which record past states; the non-Linux guard in `health_archappl`, which still rejects a non-Linux host; the interactive `startup` and `shutdown` commands and the `make start`, `stop` and `status` targets, which serve a shell user on Linux; the `.DS_Store` line in `.gitignore`, which keeps an editor's files out of the tree rather than supporting macOS as a host.

 ##### Completion Criteria

-- `git grep -n -i -E 'macos|macbrew|githubmac|darwin|launchctl|homebrew|/opt/local|\.plist|<plist|PLIST_'` outside `CHANGELOG.md` and this register prints nothing (a bare `plist` would also match `dbBackupList`).
+- `git grep -n -i -E 'macos|macbrew|githubmac|darwin|launchctl|homebrew|/opt/local|\.plist|<plist|PLIST_'` outside `CHANGELOG.md` and this register, filtered through `grep -v 'README\.macos\.md'`, prints nothing.
+A bare `plist` would also match `dbBackupList`; the filter drops only the removed guide's name, which the P1.7 list and `tests/README.md` carry on purpose, so a leftover macOS preset or target in the test lists is still caught.
 - `make macos.conf` fails with no rule to make the target; `make rocky8.conf` and `make debian12.conf` write the same `CONFIG_SITE.local` as before.
-- Phase 1 and Phase 2 pass, and on a disposable Rocky 8 VM the database targets and the ordered install sequence succeed, with `status` printing the storage usage and `sql.show` listing the tables.
+- Phase 1 and Phase 2 pass, and on a disposable Rocky 8 VM the database targets and the ordered install sequence succeed, with `storage` printing the storage usage and `sql.show` listing the tables.

 ##### Dependencies And Decisions